OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/printing.md

 ## Note about colors, images, and shapes in FireFox and IE

-In FireFox and IE, in order to print background colors and images (including Image and Path elements), the user needs to explicitely check the option *"Print Background (Colors and Images) or Background Graphics"* from the Options section of the Print dialog.
+In Firefox and IE, in order to print background colors and images (including Image and Path elements), the user needs to explicitly check the option *"Print Background (Colors and Images) or Background Graphics"* from the Options section of the Print dialog.
 Otherwise only text and foregrounds will be printed.
-This is not the case in Chrome.

 ![Screenshot of Print Dialog](../../images/PrintDialog.png "Screenshot of the Print Dialog")